Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 5. Skills and competencies: Specific skills required to perform well in this position including technical skills like software proficiency or language capabilities if relevant.

-6. Reporting structure: The level(s) within the organization that this position reports to.
+6. Reporting structure: The level(s) within the organisation that this position reports to.

 7. Working conditions: Details on working hours, travel requirements, work environment or any other relevant details about working conditions.